tinybirdco/web-analytics-starter-kit/dashboard/README.md

 ## Customization

 We encourage you to [fork](https://docs.github.com/es/get-started/quickstart/fork-a-repo) the repo and customize the dashboard adapting it to your needs and to your branding image.

-You will be able to change the main colors, the font and other theme configration modifying the [tailwind.config.js](./tailwind.config.js) file.
-However, colors defined in [styles/theme/tremor-colors.ts](styles/theme/tremor-colors.ts) are predefined and cannot be changed

 ## Authors